Representative Image

 DTNEXT Bureau

-CHENNAI: Formal discussions on revising the wage structure of employees working in fair price shops run by cooperative institutions across Tamil Nadu were held on Friday at the office of the Registrar of Cooperative Societies in Kilpauk here.
+CHENNAI: Formal discussions on revising the wage structure of employees working in fair price shops run by cooperative institutions across Tamil Nadu were held on Friday at the office of the Registrar of Cooperative Societies, Kilpauk.

-Officials said a 10-member committee, headed by Additional Registrar Veerappan, had already been constituted earlier to examine the issue of wage revision for fair price shop employees.
-The committee’s mandate includes assessing existing pay scales, studying workload patterns and evaluating feasible financial models for implementing a revised wage structure.
+Officials said a 10-member committee, headed by Veerappan, had already been constituted earlier to examine the issue of wage revision.
+The mandate included assessing existing pay scales, studying workload patterns and evaluating feasible financial models for implementing a revised wage structure.

 At the meeting, the committee sought inputs and suggestions from union representatives to factor their concerns into its assessment.
 Officials indicated that the feedback received would be consolidated and placed before the government for further consideration.

-Sources said that after examining the representations submitted by the trade unions, the next course of action would be decided by the State government, including whether a revised wage framework can be implemented and the timeline for the same.
+Sources said that after examining the representations by the trade unions, the next course of action would be decided by the State government, including whether a revised wage framework could be implemented.